Urena-luis/assured-workloads/README.md

 ```
 This is not an officially supported Google product.
-This code creates PoC demo environment for CSA IL4 Assured Workload with VPC service perimeter.
-This demo code is not built for production workload.
+This code creates a proof of concept demo environment for an Assured Workloads folder.
+This demo code is not built for production workloads.
 ```

 # Compliance in Australia with Assured Workloads Architecture Guide